Below I’ve listed 99+ images/pictures of bed bugs, including baby bed bugs, nymphs, fertilized females, eggs, and adults.

-When it comes to controlling bed bugs (Cimex lectularious), knowing what to look for (pictures of bed bugs) is your best defense.
+When you consider controlling bed bugs (Cimex lectularious), knowing what to look for (pictures of bed bugs) is your best defense.

-By definition: Bed bugs are flat- to oval-shaped reddish brown insects that are 4-5 mm long.
+Bed bugs are flat- to oval-shaped reddish-brown insects that are 4-5 mm long.
 They suck blood while you’re sleeping or resting – mainly at night.
-We all feel itching when we hear or read about these bugs – psychosomatic effect.
+We all feel itching when we hear or read about these bugs – psychosomatic effects.

 So, what do bed bugs look like?
-What’s their size, color, and body shape in comparison to objects such as liberty coins, Petri dish, suitcase etc. Let’s get started!
+What’s their size, color, and body shape compared to objects such as liberty coins, Petri dishes, Suitcase, etc. Let’s get started!

 1. Actual Size of Adult Bed Bugs (See Pictures)

-Color: The color of Adult bed bugs will vary depending on when lately they fed on a meal of blood from their host.
-They’ll be light brown and have oval-shaped/ flat body when they’ve not recently fed on blood.
+Color: The color of Adult bed bugs will vary depending on when they are fed on a meal of blood from their host.
+They’ll be light brown and have an oval-shaped/ flat body when they’ve not recently fed on blood.

-Shape: Adult bed bugs are a small, flattened and oval-shaped insects that have considerably reduced wings.
+Shape: Adult bed bugs are small, flattened, and oval-shaped insects that have considerably reduced wings.
 They’re visible to the human eye.
 Other names of these bugs are mahogany flats, chinches, or red coats.

-Bed Bug Legs: Bed bugs have 2 antennae plus 6 legs.
-The bugs’ body definitely looks stripped due to their short body hair that’s golden looking in color.
+Bed Bug Legs: Bed bugs have two antennae plus six legs.
+The bugs’ body looks stripped due to their short body hair that’s golden looking in color.

-Media coverage on bed bugs recommend searching behind walls, examine bed and mattress, look behind picture frames/ pictures, and in walls.
+Media coverage on bed bugs recommends searching behind walls, examining bed and mattress, looking behind picture frames/ pictures, and in walls.

 Real bed bug waste: Bed bug poop will look like tiny clustered spots on the bed frames.
-The poop is mainly made of digested blood that turn black, rust colored, and darker after drying.
+The poop is mainly made of digested blood that turns black, rust-colored, and darker after drying.